 As aforementioned, the weight is evenly distributed around the body in a trap bar deadlift, making it less necessary for the hamstrings to be as active as they are in a conventional deadlift; on the flipside of the coin, the sumo deadlift shares similar muscle activation in the lower legs, including in the quadriceps, when compared to the trap bar deadlift.

-Research shows that the hex bar deadlift shows significantly more activation in the quadriceps muscle when compared to the traditional deadlift, as well as less spinal erector muscle activation.1 The sumo deadlift, in comparison to the traditional deadlift, shows similar muscle activation patterns, also when compared to the standard deadlift, meaning the trap bar deadlift muscles worked are very similar to those working in the sumo deadlift.2
+Research shows that the hex bar deadlift shows significantly more activation in the quadriceps muscle when compared to the traditional deadlift, as well as less spinal erector muscle activation.5 The sumo deadlift, in comparison to the traditional deadlift, shows similar muscle activation patterns, also when compared to the standard deadlift, meaning the trap bar deadlift muscles worked are very similar to those working in the sumo deadlift.6

-However, the core difference between the sumo deadlift and the trap bar deadlift is that the sumo deadlift still has the center of mass located in front of the body, meaning that there will be slightly more hinging at the hips, requiring a bit more erector spinae activation when compared to the tbar deadlift.
+However, the core difference between the sumo deadlift and the trap bar deadlift is that the sumo deadlift still has the center of mass located in front of the body, meaning that there will be slightly more hinging at the hips, requiring a bit more erector spinae activation when compared to the trap bar deadlift.
 It also has a shorter range of motion than the trap bar deadlift, so there will be less overall knee flexion and less need for the hamstrings and glutes to ‘lock out’ the movement.

 To sum things up, the trap bar deadlift is extremely effective for targeting the quadriceps due to its large amount of knee flexion.
 In contrast, the conventional deadlift is best for hamstring activation.